Textiles were crucial for the slave trade on the West-African coast. They made up almost half of the total value of The Unity’s cargo.

 1. Windward Coast – December 8, 1761 till January 22, 1762

-The area which The Unity visited on the Windward Coast is roughly equivalent to modern-day Liberia.
+The first area which The Unity visited on the Windward Coast is roughly equivalent to modern-day Liberia.
 Not many enslaved Africans were bought here, but the prices were very low.
 In this period, only 13 of the 35 different kinds of textile were traded: no. 1 to 13 on the list.
 Until January 14, only no. 1 to 8 were used – with cambayen and red rumals traded most often.
 When the ship arrived at Settra Kru, it was the rumals (no. 10) which was most in demand.

 In this same period the captain complained about the high purchase price of the blue salempouris (no. 1 on the list) by letter, on January 2, 1762.
 This blue material, also known as blue Guinea, had cost more than 28 guilders per piece, while the prevailing price was about 11 guilders.
 The archive documents of The Unity’s voyage show where all the various textiles were bought.
 The blue salempouris however, came from the attic of the MCC’s own warehouse – where it had been noted down at a little over 11 guilders per piece.